 - Best for VSP is best for retirees, individuals, families and anyone who wishes to give eye coverage to someone else.

 Humana is a health insurance company with headquarters in Louisville, Ky.
 The company was founded in 1961 as a nursing home group and began offering health plans in the mid-1980s.
-It is now a publicly traded company.
+Merger talks with Aetna are pending.

 - Best for Humana is best for anyone looking to purchase a stand-alone vision plan.

 Aetna was established in 1853 and began offering health insurance policies to life insurance customers in 1899.
 They have been publicly traded on the New York Stock Exchange since the late-1960s.
 Aetna offers separate vision coverage for purchase through some employers.

 - Stand-alone coverage: Aetna Vision Preferred is Aetna’s stand-alone eye care policy that reimburses policyholders for services in and out of Aetna’s eye care network, independent eye specialists and popular retailers.
 It is available through employers.

 - Medical coverage: Aetna Vision insurance offers core vision-related benefits with some employer medical plans.
 Aetna Vision covers one eye exam every 12 to 24 months as part of a medical insurance plan.
 Members have the option of supplementing eye exam coverage with an allowance for glasses and contact lenses.

 - @Aetna: Aetna customers can get help 24 hours a day by tweeting to the company using their Twitter accounts, @Aetna and @AetnaHelp.
 Those considering the company can also visit the company’s Twitter feed to see how the company responds to complaints.